An Update on Subdivision Costs in Perth

 9. Removal of redundant vehicle crossovers and reinstatement of council verge to their specifications and satisfaction

 10. R-code compliance upgrades to any old retained dwellings in the subdivision

 11. Payment of contributions and fees to Watercorp for access to reticulated water and sewerage

 12. Private contractor headwork’s to facilitate access to a point of sewerage supply for each lot (not performed by Watercorp).
 Where the existing sewerage infrastructure is will impact this cost.

 13. Payment of contributions and fees to Western Power to facilitate access to a point of underground power supply for each lot in the subdivision, inclusive of Power dome install, dome access and any overhead to underground conversions of retained dwellings.

-14. Private contractor headwork’s to facilitate point of underground electricity supply access, including meter box upgrades, conduit runs and/or site mains distribution boards installs (SMDB, required for 3+ lots or where at least one lot is more than 30m of carriage away from the western power point of supply).
-Where the existing underground infrastructure is or if it exists at all will impact this cost.
+14. Private contractor headwork’s to facilitate point of underground electricity supply access, including meter box upgrades, conduit runs and/or site mains distribution boards installs (SMDB, required for all lots in any Survey Strata Subdivisions).
+Where the existing underground infrastructure is or if it exists at all will also impact this cost.

 15. Developer contributions to local government or other statutory bodies for drainage upgrades, public open space, ROW upgrades or other infrastructure upgrades (as specified by relevant local government)